 In order to derive maximum benefit, an overall companywide cost reduction plan is formulated by establishing an overall objective towards which the detailed administration of the scheme should lead.
-At the outset it may not be possible for a company to exactly settle the degree of cost reduction to be .achieved.
+At the outset it may not be possible for a company to exactly settle the degree of cost reduction to be achieved.
 However, it may be possible to set a reasonable target in general terms.

-Examples of such targets are an overall rate of saving per annum of expected saving expressed of a percentage total as cost.
-Within the framework of the plan a detailed cost reduction programme is prepared in drawing up detailed the programme it will be necessary to proceed as follows: (i) То discover high the sources of costs waste or
+Examples of such targets are an overall rate of saving per annum of expected saving expressed as a percentage of total cost.

+Within the framework of the plan a detailed cost reduction programme is prepared in drawing up the detailed programme it will be necessary to proceed as follows:

-(ii) To develop and apply appropriate remedies: A survey of the whole business should be conducted.
+- (i) To discover the sources of high costs or waste - (ii) To develop and apply appropriate remedies: A survey of the whole business should be conducted.
 This will determine the characteristics of the business and the relative importance of various operating key factors such as labor force, material usage and handling, factory layout, plant and equipment, working conditions etc. The relative costs are also analyzed to re-establish priorities to be included in cost reduction programme.
-For this purpose it would be desirable to scrutinize cost records of the following kinds:

-(a) Trading results by products or product group.

-(b) Product cost and main cost element ratios for product groups

-(c) Depa artmental analysis of overheads

-(d) Product (cost standards ä and variances.

-(e) Budg geted 8 and actual performance.

-(f) Labor cost and capacity utilization reports.

-(g) Stores consum ption analysis.
+For this purpose it would be desirable to scrutinize cost records of the following kinds: - (a) Trading results by products or product group. - (b) Product cost and main cost element ratios for product groups - (c) Departmental analysis of overheads - (d) Product cost standards and variances. - (e) Budgeted and actual performance. - (f) Labor cost and capacity utilization reports. - (g) Stores consumption analysis.